TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Node-specific docs.
   * Reorg docs to make more sense to new starters & make more logical.

+* Update _ui handling to allow filtering on page name.
+Add `pageName` as an option to all ui instructions.
+Change client to check for pageName and ignore if it doesn't match.

 ## Next - these are things that need to be done

 * Changes needed for future versions of node.js (will be updating uib in line with Node-RED v3)